-2020 THB'000 2019 THB'000
+2021 ТНВ'000 2020 THB'000

-Within one year More than one year 145,172 4,021,198 493,632 5,138,356
+Within one year More than one year 1,474,316 11,939,444 145,172 4,021,198

-4,166,370 5,631,988
+13,413,760 4,166,370

-The remaining performance obligations expected to be recognised in more than one year related to the IT integrated solutions, IT support services and sale of equipment that have remaining contract periods of not more than 7 years.
+In 2021, the remaining performance obligations expected to be recognised in more than one year related to the IT integrated solutions and IT support services.
+In 2020, the remaining performance obligations expected to be recognised in more than one year related to the IT integrated solutions, IT support services and sales of equipment that have remaining contract periods of not more than 10 years.
 All the other remaining performance obligations are expected to be recognised within one year.
 The amount mentioned above does not include performance obligations for which the Group has applied the practical expedient not to disclose information about its remaining performance obligations if the performance obligation is part of a contract that has an original expected duration of one year or less.
 The amounts disclosed above do not include variable consideration which is constrained.